 Pax Americana on steroids

-For the first time in many decades, a significant part of the so-called developed world is on the brink of energy independence and at the same time the environment in this part of the world takes strong strides for the better.
+For the first time in many decades, a significant part of the so-called developed world is on the brink of energy independence, and at the same time, the environment in this part of the world is taking strong strides for the better.
 Whatever one thinks of methane as a primary energy carrier for the 21st century, it’s a far cry from coal and most oil-derived fuels.
 It’s cleaner, it’s cooler, its – oh boy, you should know the drill by now.

 Plus it offers the prospect of a real zero-emissions economy that does not bankrupt us and is feasible with today’s technology.
 Why all this banter on greenery?
 Any 21st-century society that does not do its best to preserve the environment and even tries to reverse engineer its pristine state will lose any claim to belong in the “Leitkultur” slot.